collin-thomas/bascik/README.md

 - [ ] Add units tests
 - [ ] Test adding vue-petite to a page <https://github.com/vuejs/petite-vue#usage>
 - [ ] The use of npm packages

+### Abonadoned todos

+- Add scoped styles via IDs.
+This may be more complicated because of all the conditionals. <https://www.w3schools.com/cssref/trysel.php>

 ## Example